Escalating Mideast violence bears hallmarks of 2014 Gaza war

 In a televised address, Hamas’ exiled leader, Ismail Haniyeh, said Israel bore responsibility.
 “It’s the Israeli occupation that set Jerusalem on fire, and the flames reached Gaza,” he said.

-Hamas has not commented on Israel's claims that it has killed dozens of fighters, including a number of senior commanders.
+Hamas has not commented on Israel's claims that it has killed a number of senior militants.
 Islamic Jihad confirmed that three senior commanders were killed in a strike on their hideout in a Gaza City apartment building.

+The Israeli military on Wednesday released footage of an airstrike on what it said was the house of Salih Dahman, a “high-ranking operative" in Hamas, where weapons were stored.

+Earlier, the military said it struck a building where Hassan Qahwaji and Wael Issa, two senior members of Hamas' military intelligence wing, were present.
+Hamas activists tweeted that the two were killed in the strike in Gaza City, along with a woman and her son.

 Netanyahu said Israel had attacked hundreds of targets.
 The fiercest attack was a set of airstrikes that brought down an entire 12-story building.
 The building housed important Hamas offices, as well as a gym and some start-up businesses.
 Israel fired a series of warning shots before demolishing the building, allowing people to flee and there were no casualties.